 The German Patent and Trademark Office (GPTO) grants national patents.
-Following their grant, anyone can challenge the validity of a patent by filing an opposition within nine months as of the publication of the grant.
+The term of a German patent is 20 years, beginning with the filing date.
+Following the grant of a patent, anyone can challenge the validity of the patent by filing an opposition within nine months of the publication of the grant.
 Thereafter, a patent can only be challenged by filing a nullity action before the German Federal Patent Court (FPC).
 German opposition proceedings largely correspond to proceedings before the European Patent Office (EPO), as described in the European Patent Office chapter of this book.
-The term of a German patent is 20 years, beginning with the filing date.

 ii Utility models

 The applicant can rely on granted foreign patents with the same scope to derive a presumption of validity.
-In such circumstances, the utility model can be an attractive and flexible enforcement option.
-Applicants can file a utility model divisional from a pending (national or European) patent application to quickly obtain an unexamined but enforceable right before the grant of the parent patent.
-A utility model can be enforced in a scope more limited than the scope of the registered claims.3 This allows 'tailoring' an infringement claim to the accused embodiment to reduce validity concerns.
+In those circumstances, the utility model can be an attractive and flexible enforcement option.
+Applicants can file a utility model on the basis of a pending (national or European) patent application to quickly obtain an unexamined but enforceable right before the grant of the parent patent.
+A utility model can be enforced in a scope more limited than the scope of the registered claims without the need to register a separate more limited utility model.3 This allows 'tailoring' an infringement claim to the accused embodiment to reduce validity concerns.

 iii Supplementary protection certificates

 The term of protection for patents covering pharmaceutical or plant protection products that require a marketing authorisation can be extended for up to five years with the grant of an SPC.
-An SPC comes into force after the basic patent has expired.
-Regulation (EC) No. 469/2009 of 6 May 2009 applies to SPC protection in Germany, in addition to Section 16a GPA.
+An SPC aims to compensate for the regulatory delay for the approval and comes into force after the basic patent has expired.
+Regulation (EC) No. 469/2009 of 6 May 2009 applies to SPC protection in Germany, in addition to Section 16a of the GPA.

 Procedure in patent enforcement and invalidity actions